Teaching

 rs - 2-4- 08 036Although Liz’s primary teaching emphasis is in classroom music, all opportunities have led her to increased knowledge and experience with children.
 She is most at home with her students, and focuses on positive interaction with parents, administration and community alike.
 She believes that the key to a solid education is through the support of all three.

-While down south, Liz served Atlanta community through teaching kindergarten at Rock Springs KDO and spending a semester teaching K-12 classroom music in East Point, GA.
+While down south, Liz served the Atlanta area in a Kindergarten and through dance instruction.
 Her experience at both a private and a non-profit academy have provided opportunities to both teach in a classroom setting and an urban setting.
-At Rock Springs KDO she was able to deliver individualized instruction to four students who spoke three different languages.
+At the kindergarten, she was able to deliver individualized instruction to four students who spoke three different languages.
 Teaching to an ELL setting, she guided her students successfully through their kindergarten experience and into a first-grade setting.

-For the 2005-06 and 2006-07 school years, Liz taught K-8 music at H.O.P.E.
-Academy in St. Paul, Minnesota.
-Standing for Hmong Open Partnerships in Education, the Academy served as a beginning for Liz’s teaching experience.
+Liz has taught K-8 music at H.O.P.E.
+Academy and Noble Academy in Minnesota.
+H.O.P.E.
+Academy served as a beginning for Liz’s teaching experience.
 Liz acted as a Hmong-English bilingual teacher and learned conversational Hmong for the children’s comfort.
 Incorporating Kodaly and music theory skills, Liz uniquely taught English Language skills through music and movement education, co-writing a bilingual musical and a bilingual song for the student body.
 She also led students in a community parade and met National Music Education standards in her classroom.

 Elizabeth Camozzi at Noble Academy's Hmong New Year (in traditional dress)